Angatar/mailman2/README.md

 - 1 **PTR** record that will redirect your `EMAIL_HOST` IP address to your `EMAIL_HOST` name for reverse DNS lookups.
 - 1 **MX** record to declare that your `EMAIL_HOST` is authorised to send email for your domain/subdomain name.
 - 1 **TXT** record to declare your DKIM public key (the txt record including the public key is provided in the container logs)
 - 1 **TXT** record to define your server SPF check rules so that you'll avoid the usurpation of the identity of your email server.
+The name of the server that sends the emails provided by exim is the primary_hostname that is defined by Exim to the FQDN (set by the --hostname option if used)
 - 1 **TXT** record for your DMARC.
 It requires that your DKIM and SPF records are properly configured.

 ## Advanced configuration
 The deployed d3fk/mailman2 containers have default a configuration aiming at improving security and email deliverability but may be optimized or changed.
 If you require a different advanced configuration you can easily overwrite the default configuration files with custom config files by using docker/kubernetes volumes.

 ### Data persistence
 Within this container image are defined the following volumes of interest which make create by docker local anonymous volumes for important data: